Pramallika/Technical_Assessment_TestEng/docs/Test_plan.md

 ## 1. Objective

-The purpose of this test plan is to validate the core functionalities of the e-commerce website, ensuring that key user flows, input validations, and session management perform as expected.
+The purpose of this test plan is to validate the core functionalities of (https://www.saucedemo.com/v1/index.html) website, ensuring that key user flows, input validations, and session management perform as expected.
 The aim is to create a seamless, reliable shopping experience by focusing on areas critical to the user journey, including login, product interactions, cart management, and checkout processes.

 ---